SAKSHISAAHU/Data_Analytics/12.ms_excel/about.md

     - Select your data range, then go to Data tab click on Remove Duplicates and select the columns you want to check.

 8. *outliers*
+    - In a column to find outliers,
+        - first sort that column in acending to find the smallest outlier if present.
+        - then sort that column in decending to find the lagest outlier if present.

 ### **Functions for data exploration**
 1. count() -- only count the column which contains numbers